mcclure/NFTBlocker/README.md

 ## How does this work?

 Twitter has a feature (currently in closed beta) where you can showcase an NFT in your profile.
-Probably they are doing this because Jack Dorsey is invested in cryptocurrency and if Twitter makes NFTs more popular, Jack Dorsey will make money.
+Probably they decided to do this because Jack Dorsey, who left the company shortly after the feature was announced, was invested in cryptocurrency and if Twitter makes NFTs more popular, Jack Dorsey will make money.

 This is a Firefox plugin that detects that feature in use.
 It adds a menu that you can use on a "Follower" or "Following" page: